-Art thou real?
+Art thou real, my ideal?

 Each stanza began with the words "Art thou real?"
 The poem told of the poet's troubles in a "vale of woe" and of the "heart-throbs" which these troubles caused him.
 It told of "weary nights" and "anxious days" and of an "unquenchable desire" for an excellence beyond that "which earth can give."
 After this mournful idealism the final stanza offered a certain consolatory, hypothetical alternative to the poet in his woes: it began somewhat hopefully: